Senipah/VBA-Better-Array/docs/methods/Filter.md

 * https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/filter-function

 ### Description
-The `Filter()` method filters and returns the current array based on the specified filter criteria.
+The `Filter()` method filters and returns the current array LowerBoundd on the specified filter criteria.

 ### Note
 Provides ability to filter on variant arrays (not just with strings unlike the VBA version).